You’re just about to play your favorite song on your Crosley record player. But all of a sudden your record player won’t spin. Frustrating, right?

 So, why is your Crosley record player not spinning?

-There could be several reasons that could refrain your record player from spinning.
-First, check if the power connection is okay.
-If it’s alright, not resetting the tonearm, too much expanded or shrunk belt, issues with the motor are the main culprits of this problem.
+Your Crosley record player could refrain from spinning if the power connection is not okay.
+So, check if the power connection is okay.
+If it’s alright, not resetting the tonearm, too much expanded or shrunk belt, or issues with the motor are the main culprits of this problem.

 So these are some of the ways you can fix a Crosley record player not spinning.
 Not sure about the details yet?